-Soul, which was released on Disney+ on Christmas, became an instant hit among audiences and critics alike, and on Sunday evening, earned the Golden Globe for best animated feature.
+Soul, which was released on Disney+ on Christmas, became an instant hit among audiences and critics alike, and earned the Golden Globe and Academy Award for best animated feature.

 The first Pixar film to feature a Black protagonist, the story follows middle school music teacher Joe Gardner, who seeks to reunite his soul and his body after they are accidentally separated, just before his big break as a jazz musician.

 As animators on the film, Falcone and Sanchez were tasked with bringing the characters to life through emotions that feel authentic and genuine.

 The two are no strangers to working on beloved films since graduating from the School of Visual Arts and Design in 2014.
 They worked together before on Smallfoot, and in 2019, Falcone collaborated on Oscar winner Toy Story 4.

 They took time to share about their experiences collaborating on Soul.

 What goes into the process of bringing a character to life?

 Teresa Falcone: It is a very collaborative process.
 First we’ll see the storyboards and the characters in layout in the scene.
 A lot of the time, we will shoot our own video of ourselves acting out the scene so we can reference that as well as pull video of other actors to try to find and bring that authenticity to the characters.
 For example, I worked a lot with Joe’s mom, Libba, and I’m very different from that character.
 I did shoot my own video reference for her, but I also researched a lot of other Black actresses in the process of animating her.